ramenengine/RamenEngine/README.md

 Ramen is a game engine written in standard Forth, based on the [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) framework.

-With Ramen you can create 2D, hardware-accelerated games on desktop OS's supported by standard Forth systems - Windows, Linux, Mac.
+With Ramen you can rapidly create 2D, hardware-accelerated games on desktop OS's supported by standard Forth systems - Windows, Linux, Mac.

 Ramen is originally being developed on SwiftForth for Windows and Linux.

+With Ramen and Forth, compilation of your game (and the engine itself) is near-instantaneous, like a scripting language, but runtime is  almost as fast as C.  Like interpretive languages, it's also interactive.
+Update your code from within a running instance of your game, test functions, try out ideas, or change variables.
+Like Assembly language, Forth also doesn't hold your hand when it comes to type-checking, but unlike Assembly you can test your functions deeply and thoroughly before putting them all together.

-Ramen is a "breakaway engine."
-It functions as a game engine but it's also a framework - it has a standard configuration, but most of its parts are optional, like a Mr. Potatohead.
-I've strived to make the parts easy-to-understand and sufficiently decoupled.
+Ramen is a "breakaway" engine.
+It functions as a game engine but also as a framework; there is a standard configuration, but most of its parts are optional and mix-and-match.
+You could even replace whole parts with your own.
+I've strived to make the parts easy-to-understand and decoupled.

 ## Features